yanliang12/uae_landmark_detection/README.md

 # UAE Landmark Detection and Linking to Wikipedia Knowledge Base

-Building deep learning model to detect landmarks of UAE from photos, and link them to the entity of Wikipedia knowledge database
+Building deep learning model to detect landmarks of UAE from photos, and link them to the entities of Wikipedia knowledge database

 ## Annotating images by Labelme